 Currently, Dashlane support is not available via telephone, but the team does have a dedicated Twitter page to help social media enthusiasts.
 Dashlane also keeps users up-to-date with via their blog, so there are plenty of places to get the information you need.

 We are always wary of suggesting software that only offers yearly subscriptions, but the zero-knowledge policy does make it more secure than other commercial competition.
-Pairing this with two-factor authentication helps to lock accounts down further, although security-conscious users might want to consider KeePass if they want to brave the complicated, open-source, techie configuration.
+Pairing this with two-factor authentication helps to lock accounts down further, although security-conscious users might want to consider KeePass or Bitwarden if they want to brave the open-source, techie configuration.

 At it's original price of $39.99 per year, Dashlane proved fantastic value for money, complete with a built-in VPN.
 But now that the service costs 1.5 times more without the option to pay monthly, it's a big ask - especially when the VPN fails to unblock Netflix.
 Dashlane's Premium Family plan is definitely the draw here, especially if you are splitting the cost between 6 people.

 I would highly recommend potential subscribers first connect to a VPN server in the UK, as the Premium package remains $39.99 and its Premium Family plan is cheaper at $59.99.
 Otherwise, individuals are perhaps better off going with cheaper or even free open source alternatives.